JulienLamhene/ModestCoverage/src/Modest.package/Method.class/README.md

-Please comment me using the following template inspired by Class Responsibility Collaborator (CRC) design:

-For the Class part:  State a one line summary.
-For example, "I represent a paragraph of text".

-For the Responsibility part: Three sentences about my main responsibilities - what I do, what I know.

-For the Collaborators Part: State my main collaborators and one line about how I interact with them.
+The representation of a method of a class, a functionnality of the class

+A file may have several methods however a test only some of them, so this method here conceive to indicate wich method are used by a test.
+The informations it carry concern, to what line it start, and what lines are used We identifie a Method by his name and description.

 Public API and Key Messages

-- message one
-- message two
+-
-- (for bonus points) how to create instances.

-   One simple example is simply gorgeous.

 Internal Representation and Key Implementation Points.

     Instance Variables
-	counters:		OrderedCollection of Counter
+	counters:		OrderedCollection of Counter -> A counter are metric data carrying info about precise coverage of a method (like line, instruction, etc.)
-	desc:		String
+	desc:		ByteString -> The description, signature of the method
-	lines:		OrderedCollection of Lines
+	lines:		OrderedCollection of Lines -> The lines used by the method
-	name:		String
-	startLine:		Integer

-    Implementation Points
+	name:		ByteString -> Its name
+	startLine:	ByteString -> The number of line where the method start